Water / Sewer Utility Billing

 Paying Your Bill

-The City of Rosemount offers online billing and payment services.
-There is no charge to sign up.
+The City of Rosemount offers online billing and payment services via Payment Service Network (PSN).
+There is no charge to sign up to receive your bills online.
 [Learn about online billing.]
+However, there is a small fee associated with payments made through PSN.
+To check the fees, visit our payment options page.

-You can pay your Rosemount utility bill automatically through your checking or savings account.
-Money is withdrawn on the stated date without the need to drop off or mail the payment.
+Avoid fees - sign up for Direct Pay!
+You can avoid fees and pay your utility bill automatically through your checking or savings account via Direct Pay.
+With Direct Pay, your payment is withdrawn on the stated date without the need to drop off or mail the payment.
 Fill out an enrollment form to take advantage of automatic bill payments Opens a New Window. .
+There is no fee for this service.

 The amount of your bill depends on several factors, including the amount of water consumed and the use of your property.